Platelet Rich Plasma Therapy

 What Are the Benefits of Platelet-Rich Plasma Therapy?

 When used in combination with microneedling, platelet-rich plasma therapy can provide patients with a number of potential benefits.
-With PRP therapy our plastic surgeons can improve skin affected by:
+With PRP therapy our plastic surgeon can improve skin affected by:

 - Fine lines and wrinkles